 5. Practice Self-Care

 Don’t take family for granted.
 It is a sure fire way to create distance from those you love.
 Frederick Douglass once said, “It is easier to easier to build strong children than repair broken men.”
-I would add to that, it is easier to care for your spouse each day, than repair a broken marriage.
+I would add to that, it is easier to show you care for your spouse each day, than repair a broken marriage which is the foundation for your family unit.
 So start today and put your family at the center of your heart.
-Know they are important and they happiness and well-being are tied to your own happiness and well-being.
+Know they are important and their happiness and well-being are tied to your own happiness and well-being.

-Being family oriented doesn’t mean spending every waking moment of every day with your family.
-All you really need to do is regularly prioritize family time and make the time you spend together matter.
+The family oriented meaning is not about spending every waking moment of every day with your family.
+All you really need to do is regularly prioritize family time and make the time you spend together matter by building and nurturing close relationships.